susanadtavares/LEI-BD2/README.md

 # LEI-BD2
-Repository for the BD2 Curricular Unit
+Repository for the Database Systems II Curricular Unit